OWASP/API-Security/editions/2023/en/0xa6-unrestricted-access-to-sensitive-business-flows.md

     as developer and B2B APIs).
 They tend to be an easy target for attackers because they often don't implement all the required protection mechanisms.

+### Asynchronous Agent Mutation & Business Flow Drift

+In agent-driven and workflow-automation architectures, background agents may mutate sensitive business objects after initial authorization checks.
+This creates a new class of business-flow abuse where state changes occur outside the original security context.

+#### Example Abuse Scenario

+1. A user submits a legitimate request to update a non-sensitive field.
+2. An autonomous background agent enriches or modifies the object asynchronously.
+3. The agent applies restricted fields such as approval flags, role attributes, or workflow states.
+4. The system commits unauthorized business-state transitions without any further user interaction.

+#### Why This Happens

+- Authorization is enforced only at the synchronous API layer.
+- Agents reuse service tokens with broader privileges.
+- Business-flow validation is bypassed in background job processing.

+#### Mitigations

+- Enforce authorization on every write boundary, including background jobs and message queues.
+- Prevent agents from reusing user authorization contexts.
+- Implement strict server-side field allow-lists for all asynchronous mutations.
+- Log and alert on cross-workflow state transitions initiated by agents.

 ## References

 ### OWASP